zenkavi/ADDM.jl/docs/src/tutorials/04_model_comparison.md

 Aside from comparing different parameter combinations for a single model, we can also compare how likely one computational model is compared to another, in generating the observed data.
 Since any specific value of a given parameter involves uncertainty as we computed above, we need to account for this when comparing different generative processes to each other.

-This again involves computing the comparative advantage, the posterior probability, for each point in the parameter space that we examine, contains both the parameters within each model, *and* which model they belong to.
+This again involves computing the comparative advantage, the posterior probability, for each point in the parameter space that we examine, which contains both the parameters within each model, *and* which model they belong to.

 Here, we'll use the same participant's data from before and examine if it can be explained better by a standard aDDM (that we fit above) or another model where the boundaries of the evidence accummulation decay exponentially throughout the decision.
 This model is detailed further in the [Defining custom models](https://addm-toolbox.github.io/ADDM.jl/dev/tutorials/custom_model/) tutorial.

 The comparison of these two generative processes is operationalized by specifying them in the same `param_grid` as we had previously used to specify different values for the parameters of a single generative process.
-In this case, we add the information on which generative process the parameter combination belongs to in a new column called `likelihood_fn`.
+In this case, we add the information on which generative process the parameter combination belongs to in a new key called `likelihood_fn`.

 First we read in the file that defines the parameter space for the first model, the standard aDDM.

 ```@repl 4
-fn1 = "../../../data/Krajbich_grid3.csv";
+fn1 = data_path * "Krajbich_grid3.csv";
 tmp = DataFrame(CSV.File(fn1, delim=","));
 tmp.likelihood_fn .= "ADDM.aDDM_get_trial_likelihood";
-param_grid1 = NamedTuple.(eachrow(tmp))
+param_grid1 = NamedTuple.(eachrow(tmp));
 ```

 Then we define the likelihood function for the second model.
 We do this by reading in a custom function we have defined in a separate script.
 This script includes a function called `my_likelihood_fn`.
 We will use this function name string when defining the parameter space.

-**grid_search() looks for the custom likelihood function in `Main`.
-But I don't think that is the module the function is sourced into when reading it in the following `@repl` block,**

 ```@repl 4
-include("./my_likelihood_fn.jl")
+@everywhere include("./my_likelihood_fn.jl");
-fn_module = [meth.module for meth in methods(my_likelihood_fn)][1]
+fn_module = [meth.module for meth in methods(my_likelihood_fn)][1];
 ```

 Now we define the parameter space we will examine for the second model.
 In addition to the parameter values we also include `my_likelihood_fn` as a string in `param_grid` so `ADDM.grid_search` knows which generative process to use when computing the trial likelihoods for the parameter combinations of the second model.

 ```@repl 4
-fn2 = "../../../data/custom_model_grid.csv";
+fn2 = data_path * "custom_model_grid.csv";
 tmp = DataFrame(CSV.File(fn2, delim=","));
 tmp.likelihood_fn .= "my_likelihood_fn";
 param_grid2 = NamedTuple.(eachrow(tmp));
 ```

 Now that we have defined the parameter space for both models, we combine them both in a single `param_grid`, over which we'll compute the posterior distribution.